92bondstreet/ten/README.md

 ### 🥾 Challenge 1 - Panafrica

-Open the link [https://panafrica-store.com/produit/panafrica-arusha-ocean-chaussures-colorees-wax-suede-responsables-consignee-ethique-2/](https://panafrica-store.com/produit/panafrica-arusha-ocean-chaussures-colorees-wax-suede-responsables-consignee-ethique-2/) in your browser and **take a screenshot of the ARUSHA-OCÉAN model complete page**.
+Open the link [https://panafrica-store.com/products/arusha-ocean](https://panafrica-store.com/products/arusha-ocean) in your browser and **take a screenshot of the ARUSHA-OCÉAN model complete page**.

 ![Challenge 1](./img/arusha.png)

 ### 📱 Challenge 2 - Wow

-Give me **a link and a screenshot of a website that has surprised you in terms of User Experience** (avoid Facebook, Snapchat etc...).
+Give me **3 different links with a screenshot of a website that has surprised you in terms of User Experience** (avoid Facebook, Snapchat etc...).

 An impressive User Experience is new, unusual, clear and easy to use.

 ### 🎤 Challenge 3 - Tagline

+You're the UX Designer of a sneakers brand made from Biomaterials.

-**Write a (english) Tagline (catchline) to tell us about your 2022 year**.
+**Write the (english) Tagline (catchline) of the homepage**.

 A tagline should be: